X

 Portulaca (Moss Rose)

-When to plant portulaca in Arizona
+When to plant Portulaca in Arizona:

-Start seeds indoors:
+Start seeds indoors: January – April

-Plant seeds or transplants outside:
+Plant seeds or transplants outside: March – June

-How to grow Portulaca (Purslane):
+How to grow Portulaca:

 • Grows best from seed or transplant